Sajetha13/Echoserver/README.md

 ### Step 1:

-Design of echo server and client using python socket
+Design of echo server and client using python socket.

 ### Step 2:

-Implementation using Python code
+Implementation using Python code.

 ### Step 3:

-Testing the server and client
+Testing the server and client.

 ## PROGRAM:
 ### Server code: